-Emotional intelligence has recently become a hot topic in terms of leadership traits.
+Emotional intelligence has recently become one of the key talking points when it comes to leadership.
 One thing we know for sure is that it is a trait that can be measured and developed.
 But what exactly is it and how does it influence the concept of leadership as we know it today?

 Emotional intelligence has to do with one’s ability to both recognise and control their own emotions, while harnessing said emotions appropriately to have the most optimum reaction as situations dictate.
 It also has to do with one’s awareness of and sensitivity towards others’ emotions.

 Emotional intelligence is therefore an important characteristic for anyone at any level of an organisation but it is particularly important for those who occupy positions of leadership.
 A leader’s emotional intelligence can have sweeping influence over their relationships, how they manage their teams, and all in all how they interact with individuals in the workplace.

 Emotional intelligence or EI is the ability to recognise, understand and handle your own emotions, and those of the people around you.
 People with a high degree of emotional intelligence know what they are feeling, what their emotions mean, and how these emotions can affect other people.